Permissionless-Software-Foundation/psf-slp-indexer/README.md

 - Enter the `production/docker` directory.
 - Build the image with `docker-compose build --no-cache`
-- Ensure you have a BCHN full node running and fully synced.
+- Ensure you have a BCHN full node running and fully synced. [docker-bchn](https://github.com/Permissionless-Software-Foundation/docker-bchn) is recommended for running a full node.
 - Start the indexer with `docker-compose up -d`